resthub/resthub.org/spring-stack.rst

 Web common
 ==========

 RESThub Web Common comes with built-in XML and JSON support for serialization based on `Jackson 2.1 <http://wiki.fasterxml.com/JacksonHome>`_.
 RESThub uses `Jackson 2.1 XML capabilities <https://github.com/FasterXML/jackson-dataformat-xml>`_ instead of JAXB since it is more flexible.
-For example, you don't need to add classes you need to a context.
+For example, you don't need to add classes to a context.
 Please read `Jackson annotation guide <http://wiki.fasterxml.com/JacksonAnnotations>`_ for details about configuration capabilities.

 Maven dependency
 ----------------